byee01/byee01.github.io/about.md

 ---
 layout: default
 title: About
-category: pages
+category: page
+permalink: /about
 tags: nav
 ---

 I'm Brian.
 --------

 I'm a student at Carnegie Mellon.
+This is the one in root.